msilaev/flask_deploy_example/README.md

 ## General info

 This is a training project in the Flask learning course.
-The project realizes the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GoF) in a brawser.
+The project realizes the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GoF) in a browser.
 Two versoins are realized: (i) life in a box and (ii) life on a thorus.
 They differ by the way how the number of cell's neighbours is calculated.

 ## Technologies
 Project is created with: